DaveO-Home/embedded-acceptance-tests/public/README.md

    The HMR Server must be running if you want tests to rerun as source code(*.js) is changed.
 Note, tests can be added or removed as code is developed.
 Both Chrome and Firefox are the default browsers.
 This can be overridden with an environment variable, `export USE_BROWSERS=Opera`.
 A warning is issued under `tdd`(404: /dist_test/fusebox/resources) since `hmr` requires a non-karma build, this can be ignored.

-   Additionally, Fusebox likes Typescript, so to run HMR, the index.js script needed to be converted to index.ts.
-If you want to modify the index module modify the index.ts file.
-Also, the entire application is dynamically transpiled to Typescript in Development.
-Production is pure javascript so that the block development code removals will work.

    __Note__; You can upgrade Fuse-Box to version 3 without changes to the configuration, however, you must be using Nodejs 8+.
+Verified fuse-box 3.2.2.

 ### III.  **Rollup**